 The distinction between 2008 and 2020 recession on the home service business

 In 2008 the recovery of the home service business was unpredictable.
 Business owners could not definitely say when things would get back to normal.
 Moreover, the business getting back to normal was slow.

 The jobs happening in 2008 were more on the commercial as compared to residential as they had to keep it operating.
 The downside to it was that the margins had reduced.
 The techs were not happy working.
 But they had to do it as it was better to be out there on the location and working rather than staying back at home.
 The margins might be low but the business needs to keep going.

 Whereas in the 2020 recession the situation is quite predictable as the home service business would get back to normal as soon as lockdown or shelter in place is over.
 The feeling is quite different right now, people have got the feeling that things are going to get better in a quick time.

 The common denominators of 2008 and 2020 recession

 - One common aspect of both the recessions is lack of work, home service business, and the techs were looking at a drop in the work.

-- Laying off people is another common factor but back in 2008 the number was quite high, a big chunk of people was losing jobs but right now in the present recession some people are told to stay at home until the lockdown and some can work from home, which was not the case back in 2008.
+- Laying off people is another common factor but back in 2008 the number was quite high.
+A big chunk of people were losing jobs but right now in the present recession some people are told to stay at home until the lockdown and some can work from home, which was not the case back in 2008.

 The top 3 changes that Bruce had made to his business back in 2008 to overcome the recession